Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Abstract

 \section{Abstract}

-Active reasoning requires large language models (LLMs) to interact with external sources and strategically gather information to solve problems.
-Central to this process is \emph{belief tracking}: maintaining a coherent understanding of the problem state and the missing information toward the solution.
-However, due to limited reasoning capabilities, LLM-based agents often suffer from \emph{belief deviation}: they struggle to correctly model beliefs, lose track of problem states, and fall into uninformative or repetitive actions.
-Once this happens, errors compound and reinforcement learning (RL) training fails to properly credit the crucial exploratory steps.
-To address this issue, we propose to track the deviation of model beliefs and develop \proj, a simple yet effective method that detects excessive belief deviation and \emph{truncates trajectories during training} to remove uninformative tails.
-By preserving credit for informative prefixes, \proj systematically improves policy optimization.
-Across 5 challenging tasks, \proj consistently enhances training stability, token efficiency, and final performance, achieving up to 30\% gains while cutting rollout tokens by roughly 34\%.
-These results highlight \emph{belief control} as a key principle for developing robust and generalizable LLM-based active reasoners.
+Active reasoning requires large language model (LLM) agents to interact with external sources and strategically gather information to solve problems in multiple turns.
+Central to this process is \emph{belief tracking}: \reb{maintaining an accurate representation of the underlying state and uncertainty in understanding and solving the problem.} However, due to limited reasoning capabilities, LLM-based agents often suffer \emph{belief deviation}: \reb{their internal beliefs drift from the true problem state, leading to loss of state awareness and uninformative or repetitive actions.} Once this happens, errors compound in the trajectories used for reinforcement learning (RL), leading to \reb{misattributed credits and limited exploration}.
+To address this issue, we propose to track belief deviation and develop \proj, a simple yet \reb{principled} method that detects excessive deviation and truncates training trajectories to \reb{suppress uninformative tail effects}.
+Hence, \proj preserves credits for informative prefixes and systematically improves policy optimization.
+Across $5$ challenging tasks, \proj consistently enhances training stability and yields performance gains of up to \reb{$30$} points while cutting token cost by up to $34\%$.
+These results highlight \emph{belief control} as a key principle for building robust LLM agents capable of active reasoning.\footnote{Our implementation is available at \url{https://github.com/unimpor/T3}.}